Monkeyharry53/COVID-19-Statistical-Analysis-2021-/README.md

 * This project was made by group of 4 people that was decided by the proffesor for CIS*2250, Software design 2.
 * This motive of this project is to plot graps using Seaborn, Matplotlib and Pandas.
 * Each member of the group was given individual task.
-* My contribution to this projrct is all the plots and code for Q4
+* My contribution to this project is all the plots and code for Q4.

 # Data set locations